jingmeng-bioinformatics/TransSSVs/README.md

 -a /path/to/tumor.bam /path/to/normal.bam | \
 gzip > /path/to/mixed_pileup_file
 ```
+It spended about 23h to generate the mileup-file of MB dataset (tumor: 104.08GB, normal: 98.14GB) on the centos 7 with 1 cpu and 2G memory.

 <br>
 Note: For the case of applying TransSSVs on a part of the whole genome, increase the BED entry by n (the number of flanking genomic sites to the left or right of the candidate somatic site) base pairs in each direction, and specify the genomic region via the option -l or -r.
 <br>